dz333n/wcecl/README.md

 # What is this?
 This library is designed to wrap Windows CE API using Win32 functions.
 This allows to run Windows CE executables in Win32 environment.
 Visit our [wiki](https://github.com/feel-the-dz3n/wcecl/wiki) for details.
+This project is built using [Re](https://github.com/osdeverr/rebs) - try it out!

 # Credits
  - Created by [Yaroslav Kibysh / Dz3n](https://github.com/feel-the-dz3n)